samuelstaylor/Classical-Coulomb-Explosion/README.md

                 output_trajectory - Logical: Generate trajectory output files. output_atom_info - Logical: Generate atom info file for the run.

+For Run-type 1 (classical):

+        molecule.inp file: Must be in the same directory that you are in when you run the program.
+Needed in order to access the number of atoms, species, and positions of atoms in a molecule, and charge of each atom.

         seeds.inp file: A list of seeds for each Coulomb explosion simulation.

+For Run-type 2 (semi-classical):

+        moleculeformations_input_path - Path to pull molecule formations file from

+        full_runs_dir_input_path - Path to all of the TDDFT runs

+        traj_time_step_to_initialize= Iteration number to resume TDDFT simulations classically

 **Program Output:** The program will output the following files: